 I pursued my interest in art school in Rhode Island and graduate school in New York City.
 Following my formal education, I worked as a textile colorist in New York City, an adjunct professor at Bergen Community College in Paramus, NJ and as an art educator in Paterson, NJ.
-I am currently building a new body of work as part of my renewed interest in Printmaking, Ceramics, Fiber Arts, Surface Design and Leather Working.
+I am currently building new bodies of work as part of my renewed interest in Printmaking, Ceramics, Fiber Arts, Surface Design and Leather Working.

 Photo: Louis Mendes